Every day, it seems, there is a news article on faith deconstruction, focusing on individuals who have renounced or abandoned their Christian faith.

 God is not surprised by our doubt.
 The Psalms often begin with questioning their faith and usually resolve by affirming God’s goodness.

-A god who is too small to handle your honest and most profound questions is no god at all.
+A god who is too small to handle your honest and most profound questions is no god.

 An unexamined faith is often worthless and easily discarded when tested.